 Our 2017 ESPP, which became effective on July 19, 2017, was adopted by our board of directors and approved by our stockholders in July 2017 and amended and restated by our board of directors in December 2018.
 The 2017 ESPP is administered by our board of directors or by a committee appointed by our board of directors.
 The 2017 ESPP initially provides participating employees with the opportunity to purchase an aggregate of 4,466 shares of our common stock.
 The number of shares of our common stock reserved for issuance under the 2017 ESPP will automatically increase on the first day of each fiscal year, beginning on January 1, 2019 and ending on December 31, 2029, in an amount equal to the lowest of: (1) 17,868 shares of our common stock; (2) 1% of the total number of shares of our common stock outstanding on the first day of the applicable fiscal year; and (3) an amount determined by our board of directors.
-The number of shares authorized for issuance under the 2017 ESPP has increased each year, pursuant to the terms of the 2017 ESPP, on the first of January beginning in 2019 by an amount equal to 1% of our then-outstanding common stock.
+The number of shares authorized for issuance under the 2017 ESPP, on the first of January beginning in 2019 by an amount equal to 1% of our then-outstanding common stock.